- Research article

 Adverse events results

-Spearman's rho: correlations between HSOPSC measures and rate of adverse events
+Examining the correlations revealed significant relationships between HSOPSC measures and adverse events rates (Table 3).

 Overall higher HSOPSC aggregate scores were associated with lower adverse event rates (r = −.905, P < 0.01).
 Higher positive scores of “supervisor/manager expectation and actions promoting patient safety” were associated with lower adverse event ratings (r = −.86, p < 0.01).
 “Teamwork within units” (r = −.886, P < 0.01), “open communication and feedback received on errors” (r = −.905, P < 0.01), “hospital management support” (r = −.881, P < 0.01), “non-punitive response to errors” (r = −.731, P < 0.05), and higher positive scores of “organizational learning” (r = −.778, P < 0.05) were also associated negatively and significantly with adverse event rates.
 Three HSOPSC measures were in the expected direction (negative) but were not statistically significant with the rate of adverse events.
 These are staffing, teamwork across units, and handoffs and transitions.